ianhaddock/sdrive.club/README.md

 # sdrive.club - Assetto Corsa Game Server
-Builds a single or multi-lobby Assetto Corsa game server on a DigitalOcean VPS.
+Builds a multi-lobby Assetto Corsa game server on a DigitalOcean VPS.

 As used on the [Spirited Drive Club][4].
 Hosting 290+ users who have participated in over 6,300 events with more than 600 other racers online so far this year.